hhexo/kosbook/DOCS.md

 respectively.

-In the second case, the `identifier` is just used to look up the variable, which can be a _single_ or _vector_.
+In the second case, the `identifier` is just used to look up the variable, which can be a _single_, _vector_, _map-of-single_, or _map-of-vector_.

-In either case, if the looked up value is a _single_, its string value is substituted to the whole expression (including the double braces).
+If the value ultimately looked up is a _single_, its string value is substituted to the whole expression (including the double braces).

 If instead the looked up value is a _vector_, the expression (including the double braces) is substituted with the entire list of string values, with values being separated by two newline characters (`\n\n`).

+If the looked up value is a _map-of-single_, then the expression (including the double braces) is substituted with the listing of the map entries, in the form `key: value`, each entry being separated by two newline characters (`\n\n`).

+If the looked up value is a _map-of-vector_, then the expression (including the double braces) is substituted with the listing of the map entries, in the form `key: [LIST]`, where [LIST] is the list of string values contained in the vector, all separated by a single space.
+Each map entry is then separated by two newline characters (`\n\n`).

 Once all variable substitutions have happened, the tool proceeds to collate all content into one document and renders it as HTML.
 The `style.css` file is